khalidhoffman/gulp-utils/README.md

 #### How To Use
 1. run `npm i --save-dev git://github.com/khalidhoffman/gulp-utils.git`
+2. Run `dp-setup` in the project root folder to start the setup.
-2. Run `gulp --tasks` from root folder to see list of tasks.
+3. Run `gulp --tasks` from root folder to see list of tasks.

 #### Example Config
 ```